Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Results

 \subsection{Coordination Diagnostics and Interaction Patterns}

-The incentive diagnostics clarify the evolution of interaction patterns and shaping signals across generations.
-These quantities represent descriptive summaries from actual training rollouts.
-They do not represent claims about theoretical equilibrium states or final convergence points.
-Instead, these metrics reflect the practical behavior of the agents during their interactions.
-Payoff imbalance and incentive alignment calculations focus on the candidate shaping component rather than the shared sparse task reward.
-Consequently, these metrics capture how the auxiliary learning signal is distributed among the agents. \cref{fig:main_results} shows the mean diagnostic values for candidate pools that satisfy a minimum sparse-return criterion.
-The results highlight two key findings.
+The incentive diagnostics provide insight into the evolution of interaction patterns and shaping signals across generations.
+These quantities are computed from training rollouts and serve as descriptive summaries of agent behavior, rather than indicators of theoretical equilibrium or convergence.
+The payoff imbalance and incentive alignment calculations focus on the candidate shaping component rather than the shared sparse task reward.
+Consequently, these metrics capture how the auxiliary learning signal is distributed among agents. \cref{fig:main_results} shows the mean diagnostic values for candidate pools that satisfy a minimum sparse-return criterion.
+The results reveal two key patterns.

-First, the action coupling, measured through Normalized Mutual Information (NMI), increases across successive search generations in all layouts (\cref{fig:main_results}a-d).
+First, the action coupling, measured using Normalized Mutual Information (NMI), increases over successive search generations in all layouts (\cref{fig:main_results}a–d).
 This trend indicates that high-performance reward candidates facilitate more interdependent action selection.
-In the Overcooked environment, effective performance relies on precise coordinated timing and mutual adaptation.
-This requirement includes corridor yield maneuvers, the sequencing of interactions at shared stations, and the synchronization of travel paths.
-The observed increase in NMI reflects the emergence of these strategic dependencies, as agents learn to condition their policies more tightly on the actions of their partners.
+In the Overcooked environment, effective performance relies on precise coordination, including corridor coordination, the sequencing of interactions at shared stations, and the synchronization of travel paths.
+The observed increase in NMI reflects the emergence of these strategic dependencies as agents learn to condition their policies more strongly on the actions of their partners.

-Second, incentive alignment ($\rho$) increases in Cramped Room, Coordination Ring, and Asymmetric Advantages (\cref{fig:main_results}a, c, d).
-This result indicates that the proposed shaping signals for both agents exhibit a higher positive correlation in later generations.
-In practice, this pattern aligns with shaping programs that reinforce intermediate progress toward shared subgoals.
-This alignment prevents the introduction of competing gradients that might destabilize coordination.
-Instead, the reward structures ensure that individual improvements contribute directly to the collective objective.
+Second, the incentive alignment ($\rho$) increases in Cramped Room, Coordination Ring, and Asymmetric Advantages (\cref{fig:main_results}a, c, d).
+This indicates that the shaping signals for both agents exhibit a stronger positive correlation in later generations.
+In practice, this pattern aligns with reward programs that reinforce intermediate progress toward shared subgoals, reducing the risk of competing gradients that could destabilize coordination.
+As a result, individual improvements contribute more directly to the collective objective.